Clinical-Genomics/cg/CONTRIBUTING.md

 ### Server

 The REST API server handles a number of actions.
-It's written in [Flask][flask] and exposes an admin interface for quickly editing information in the backend MySQL database.
+It's written in [Flask](https://flask.palletsprojects.com/) and exposes an admin interface for quickly editing information in the backend MySQL database.
 The admin interface is served under a hidden route but the plan is to move it to Google OAuth.